Table of Contents_

 While this model doesn’t offer power levels like many of our other top picks, it does its own customization features for fast decision making.
 These include a 60 second button (instead of the usual 30 seconds), a delay start option along with a time, keep warm options, and an inverter defrost for extra-fast defrosts.
 In other words, don’t worry about lack of options!

 Forgetting to Measure: Your kitchen space is important, especially if you have a particular corner or shelf where your microwave needs to go.
 Measure your space carefully, make a note, and always remember to check the stats on microwave dimensions before you buy.
+Consequently, if you don’t measure, you might damage your microwave drawer when trying to use it.

 Ignoring Your Current Specs: Specifically, you probably want to check your wattage and power levels, if possible.
 If you’re used to operating a microwave with a certain number of watts, set at a certain power, then you may want a similar replacement.
 Otherwise, you’ll have to mentally readjust all your cooking times.